OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Arduino-Dock/Flashing-the-Microcontroller.md

 // 1) your computer must be able to connect to the Omega by it's `Omega-ABCD` name
 // can recycle content from: https://wiki.onion.io/Tutorials/Arduino-Dock/Initial-Setup#computer-setup_accessing-the-omega-s-url

+// highlight that on windows you need the bonjour printer services

 #### Arduino IDE

 // arduino ide must be installed on your computer